shamansir/rpd/docs/sections/api.md

 Every patch lays over its own _canvas_, several canvases may be attached to the same _target element_, this will be covered in details below.

+When you want to give user some existing node network or to load it from file for which there is no `io` module, you may use Network Building API with these methods:

+* Rpd

+* Patch
+    *

+When you want to build your own toolkit, you may want to register your node & channel types and renderers using these methods:

+* Rpd

 > It's important to notice that the whole API is based on processing event streams, same way as Reactive Programming concepts work.
 All the created instances are immutable, they only react on user actions, with no modifications to the initial state.
 It guarantees the safety and ability to reverse any operation and also allows you to create streams of data of any complexity, intended to flow between the nodes.

 <!-- schematic picture of a network -->